Apple's iPhone X finally brings a much needed makeover

 He later added that the iPhone X served as a "product that will set the path for technology for the next decade."

-The iPhone 8 and 8 Plus, Apple's most direct follow-up devices to the iPhone 7 and iPhone 7 Plus add some new bells and whistles, but the phones appear to look nearly identical to last year's models.
+The iPhone 8 and 8 Plus, Apple's most direct follow-up devices to the iPhone 7 and iPhone 7 Plus, add some new bells and whistles, but the phones look nearly identical to last year's models.
 And the year before that.
 And the year before that.

 Despite the limited cosmetic changes to the iPhone 8 and iPhone 8 Plus, they could be the more popular option for people who are keen to upgrade to a new phone.

-Phil Schiller, senior vice president of worldwide marketing, highlighted the new phones' improved 12 megapixel camera (the same MP as the 7 and 7 Plus) and video capabilities, as well as its stronger A11 Bionic processor.
-He also touted the iPhone 8 and 8 Plus' new augmented-reality power.
+Phil Schiller, senior vice president of worldwide marketing, highlighted the new phones' improved 12-megapixel camera (the same number of megapixels as the 7 and 7 Plus) and video capabilities, as well as its stronger A11 Bionic processor.
+He also touted the iPhone 8 and 8 Plus' new augmented reality power.
 The new glass back will also allow for wireless charging, like with the iPhone X.

-The size and displays are the exact same as last year's versions, at 4.7-inch and 5.5-inch displays.
+The size and displays are the same as last year's versions, at 4.7-inch and 5.5-inch displays.

 The new iPhone 8 will be available in 64GB and 256GB versions, starting at $699.
 The iPhone 8 Plus will also be sold at the same storage levels, starting at $799.
 Preorders for both start Friday and they will be available for sale on Sept.
 22.